mangushev/intent_slot/README.md

 - SearchCreativeWork
 - SearchScreeningEvent

-These are not a financial domain, but just to have more intents to work with.
+These above are not a financial domain, but just to have more intents to work with.
 Also, they can be considered Out-of-Scope intents.
-Remove them when you have plenty of domain intents.
+Remove them when you have plenty of your own domain intents.

 Slot are manually labeled for:
 - bill_due